FlyingOakGames/GreedyKid/Editor/Manual/editor_manual.md

 <p align="center"><img src="http://greedy-kid.com/editor_manual/images/progress.gif" width="400"></p>

+> **Note**: If it's you're first time uploading something to the _Steam Workshop_, you will have to accept the _Steam Workshop End-User Agreement_ before your item can be public.
+The editor should guide you if this should happen.

 #### <i class="icon-refresh"></i> Updating a building already uploaded

+If you try to re-upload a building using the same **.gdk** <i class="icon-file"></i> file, the editor will automatically proceed with an update of the existing _Steam Workshop_ item based on the .gdk internal identifier.

-When you first upload a building to the _Steam Workshop_, your building is attributed a unique identifier that is stored in your building's .gdk file.
+> **Note**: When you first upload a building to the _Steam Workshop_, your building is attributed a unique identifier that is stored in your building's .gdk file.

-This identifier is then used to update an existing _Steam Workshop_ item.
+> This identifier is then used to update an existing _Steam Workshop_ item.

-If you try to re-upload a building using the same .gdk file, the editor will automatically proceed with an update of the existing _Steam Workshop_ item based on the .gdk internal identifier.

-This identifier can not be edited or viewed.
+> This identifier can not be edited or viewed.
 This means that if you want to be able to update an existing _Steam Workshop_ item, **you must not loose the original .gdk file used for the first upload**. <i class="icon-attention"></i>